Eric Carr: Early career

 Caravello purchased a small drum kit that consisted of snare, kick, and a tom.
 The kit had a black oyster finish that was similar to Ringo's kit.
 Within a few months he added a floor tom.
-Sometime in 1965 he joined his first band, The Allures.
-They played a blend of Latino music and Beatles songs.
-The Allures did not last long, perhaps only a few months.
+Sometime in 1965 he joined his first band, the Allures.
+They played a blend of Latino music and Beatles songs. the Allures did not last long, perhaps only a few months.

 Caravello then asked his friend in junior high school, Thomas, to join him on bass while they looked for other musicians.
 Shortly after starting high school he met John, who was interested in learning to play the guitar.
-The three young musicians called the group The Cellarmen because they practiced in Caravello's cellar.
+The three young musicians called the group the Cellarmen because they practiced in Caravello's cellar.
 Thomas and Caravello soon began working as a team and eventually wrote two Beatles-inspired songs, "Your Turn to Cry" and "I Cry at Night."
-The drummer felt confident in the band and soon designed stylized lettering of the band's name and printed The Cellarmen on the front of his kick drum.
+The drummer felt confident in the band and soon designed stylized lettering of the band's name and printed the Cellarmen on the front of his kick drum.
 However, the band broke up in late 1965 or early 1966.

 In March 1966, Caravello met keyboardist Victor Cohen and bassist Dave Bartky.
 Guitarist Bob Pryor joined the band within a few weeks.
 They played cover songs and their goal was to become good enough to play in the clubs.
 They practiced several times a week and soon had considerable number of songs ready.
-They kept The Cellarmen name because at the time they did not have enough money to purchase a new kick drum skin.
+They kept the Cellarmen name because at the time they did not have enough money to purchase a new kick drum skin.
 Besides, the band still practiced in Caravello's cellar, so the name was appropriate.
 The Cellarmen's first gig was in August 1966.
 They were strictly a cover band playing popular music of the times.

 The Cellarmen played together until late 1968.
-In the two year and a half years together they had progressed musically and financially, and were represented by Ruston & Brenner, a large booking agency in New York City.
-They also recorded the two songs Caravello had written with the previous iteration of The Cellarmen.
+In that time they had progressed musically and financially, and were represented by Ruston & Brenner, a large booking agency in New York City.
+They also recorded the two songs Caravello had written with the previous iteration of the Cellarmen.
 The two songs appear on the Jody Records label.

-During the last few months with The Cellarmen, Caravello added a second kick drum to his kit.
+During the last few months with the Cellarmen, Caravello added a second kick drum to his kit.
 He began exploring heavier music, such as Cream and Jimi Hendrix.
-After The Cellarmen disbanded.
-Caravello formed a new band called Things That Go Bump In The Night.
+After the Cellarmen disbanded.
+Caravello formed a new band called Things that Go Bump in the Night.
 This band played heavy music, but failed to gain traction in the clubs and soon disbanded.